RedisLabs/redislabs-docs/content/rdi/installation/install-offline.md

   The RDI CLI will prompt you to specify the location of the RedisGears zip file, which is located at `/tmp/redis-gears.zip` unless you modified the curl command above.

-  The RDI CLI will ask for your cluster host, port, user and password, and will attempt to install RedisGears before continuing with the creation of the RDI database.
+  The RDI CLI will ask for your cluster host, port, user name, and password, and it will attempt to install RedisGears before continuing with the creation of the RDI database.

 ### Manual Installation

-- Copy the downloaded `redis-di-offline.tar.gz` into the master node of Redis under `/tmp` directory.
+- Copy the downloaded `redis-di-offline.tar.gz` into the master node of Redis under the `/tmp` directory and unpack it.

-- Unpack into `/tmp` directory:

   ```bash
   cd /tmp
   tar xvf redis-di-offline.tar.gz
   ```

-- Switch user to the user that the cluster was created with (usually `redislabs`).
+- Switch user you used create the cluster (usually `redislabs`).

 - Install the [RedisGears](https://redis.com/modules/redis-gears/) module and dependencies: